Code Signing for iOS Projects#

 Adding a deploy key to the Semaphore project#

-command line tool, this is a good time to install it - see the sem reference.
+If you have not installed the sem command line tool, this is a good time to install it.
+See the sem reference documentation.

 $ sem create secret ios-cert-repo -f id_rsa_semaphore:/Users/semaphore/.keys/ios-cert-repo

-secret in your pipeline configuration will create the deploy key file in the ~/.keys
+Mounting the ios-cert-repo secret in your pipeline configuration will create the deploy key file in the ~/.keys directory when your CI/CD jobs run on Semaphore.

 For an introduction to secrets on Semaphore, see the guided tour on secrets.

-Adding the Match passphrase to a secret#
+Adding a Match passphrase to a secret#

 Next, add the URL for the certificates repository and the encryption password as environment variables that will be accessible in CI.
-We recommend also adding the App Store developer account's credentials to the same secret:
+We also recommend adding the App Store developer account's credentials to the same secret:

 $ sem create secret fastlane-env \